denko-rb/denko-piboard/README.md

 **Note:** These are simplified instructions for common SBCs, to get you going quickly. denko-piboard can be congigured for any SoC with hardware support in Linux.
 To learn how, see [BOARD_MAPS.md](BOARD_MAPS.md).

 ### Raspberry Pi 4 and Below
-- Install Raspberry Pi OS
+- Tested on Raspberry Pi OS only
 - Save the [default map](examples/board_maps/raspberry_pi.yml) as `~/.denko_piboard_map.yml` on your board.
 - Add the lines below to `/boot/config.txt`, and reboot.